8 Ways to Protect Seniors from Financial Fraud and Scams

 If you suspect that your older adult is a victim of financial abuse, don’t ignore the problem and hope it will go away – these scams can be devastating.

-Reach out to them and ask gentle questions to find out why their financial situation is changing or if someone in their life is pressuring them to do things.
+Reach out to them and ask gentle questions to understand why their financial situation is changing or whether someone in their life is pressuring them to make decisions.

 If there are other close family members that you trust, ask them about your older adult’s financial changes and whether they know why they are occurring.

 You can also report the fraud to their bank.
-Banks lose large sums of money due to fraud and are interested in stopping it.
-Plus, financial fraud is a crime so local police also have a responsibility to investigate reports of scams.
+Banks lose significant sums to fraud and are interested in stopping it.
+Plus, financial fraud is a crime, so local police also have a responsibility to investigate reports of scams.

 Calling Adult Protective Services is another option, especially if a family member or hired caregiver is involved.